hughbarney/femto/README.md

 ##Building on Ubuntu

 When building on Ubuntu you will need to install the libcurses dev package.
+NOTE: As of Femto 1.2 you will also need the libncursesw (wide) library

 $ sudo apt-get install apt-file
 $ apt-file update